angular/angular/packages/compiler/design/architecture.md

 #### Merging JS Output

-Describe issues with using TS emit and the solution which applies patches back to the original JS source files, including sourcemap updates.
+Describe issues with using TS emit and the solution which applies patches back to the original JS source files, including source map updates.

 ### Language Service